Loading NuWatt Energy...

 Owner: NuWatt + Boston Inspectional Services + Eversource

 Boston Inspectional Services Department permits, utility interconnection application with Eversource, structural engineering review, and where applicable SMART 3.0 program enrollment.
-This is the critical-path step for meeting the §48E July 4, 2026 begin-construction test.
+This is the critical-path step for placing a new system in service before the §48E December 31, 2027 deadline.

 Output: Issued permits + signed interconnection agreement.